yimuchen/UserUtils/PlotUtils/doc/Pad1D.md

   to be presented in the legend would be automatically determined by the PlotType passed to the plot function.

+- **VisualizeError** is now extended to include TF1, which takes a TFitResult to interpret for the error band should be drawn.

+- **PlotUnder**.
+In ROOT, the first plotted objects are always placed at the back of the canvas.
+Sometimes this is not desireable, since the a object that is plotted later might want to be placed in the background, while required to be calculated only after a certain object has been generated (an example that comes to mind is the plotting of the RooFit objects, where the plotting of
+  @ROOT{RooAbsPdf}s depends on the existence of a @ROOT{RooAbsData} object, unless explicitly specified).
+This option will be force a later plotted object to be behind a certain target.

 # Additional Pad plotting behavior enhancements

 - Standard CMS and luminosity labels text would be added to the pad via the